 Seek medical attention right away if you have more serious symptoms from a heat-related illness, like a seizure or delirium.

 Someone should get medical help for you right away if they suspect you have heat exhaustion.
-Take steps to keep cool you until medical help gets there.
+Take steps to keep cool until medical help gets there.